larray-project/larray/doc/source/contribute.rst

 .. code-block:: none

+   # add 'conda-forge' channel (required to install some dependencies)
+   conda config --add channels conda-forge

    # Create and activate the build environment
-   conda create -n larray_dev numpy pandas pytables pyqt qtpy matplotlib xlrd openpyxl xlsxwriter pytest conda activate larray_dev
+   conda create -n larray_dev numpy pandas pytables pyqt qtpy matplotlib xlrd openpyxl xlsxwriter pytest pytest-pep8 conda activate larray_dev

 This will create the new environment, and not touch any of your existing environments,